 In general, vaping devices are harmful to the body, especially when vaping a substance that it was not designed for.
 The effects of cigarette vape pens can be as severe as irreversible lung and brain damage.

 If you or someone you love has tried to vape illicit substances or is addicted to drugs, help is available.
 At Healthy Life Recovery, we offer individualized treatment plans for addiction treatment.
-Our programs can provide you the tools you need to succeed in long-term recovery.
-Give us a call today to speak to a health expert so that you can start living your best, healthy life.
+Our programs can provide you with the tools you need to succeed in long-term recovery.

 We're Here To Help!